 Exploration of cultures and societies outside of the United States or the history and continuing effects of racism and other forms of discrimination for groups within the United States.

-C. Studies in Racism and Diversity in the United States: Studies concerned with the examination of groups that experience racism and discrimination in the United States.
+C. Studies in Racism and Cultural Diversity in the United States: Studies concerned with the examination of groups that experience racism and discrimination in the United States.